 There are many musical opportunities at Harvard, so this is an important question to address.
 First, HRO is the biggest and oldest orchestra on campus – as Harvard's biggest symphony orchestra (the oldest symphony orchestra in the country, in fact!), the repertoire is often different from that of the other orchestras' on campus.
-We are well-suited for playing Beethoven and Mahler symphonies but rarely play Mozart, Bach, and Vivaldi.
+We are well-suited for playing Beethoven and Mahler symphonies but only sometimes play Mozart, Bach, and Vivaldi.
 Our large size also means that there are always more students to meet, with a wide variety of interests and concentrations.
 Lastly, we have a professional conductor, while most other groups on campus have student conductors.
 The Bach Society Orchestra, a slightly smaller and student-conducted group, has a nice comparison of the different orchestras at Harvard here.

 If you have ANY questions, don’t hesitate to contact us via email at firstname.lastname@example.org.